 - metastatic neuroblastoma

-Other diseases can usually be excluded based on the narrow age range for presentation of infantile cortical hyperostosis; the triad of irritability, swelling, and bone lesions; and the presence of mandibular involvement.
+Other conditions can usually be excluded based on the narrow age range for the presentation of infantile cortical hyperostosis; the triad of irritability, swelling, and bone lesions; and the presence of mandibular involvement.

 - 1. Nemec SF, Rimoin DL, Lachman RS.
 Radiological aspects of prenatal-onset cortical hyperostosis [Caffey Dysplasia].
 European journal of radiology.
 81 (4): e565-72. doi:10.1016/j.ejrad.2011.06.049 - Pubmed

 - 2. Glorieux FH.
 Caffey disease: an unlikely collagenopathy.
 The Journal of clinical investigation.
 115 (5): 1142-4. doi:10.1172/JCI25148 - Pubmed

 - 3. Nistala H, Mäkitie O, Jüppner H. Caffey disease: new perspectives on old questions.
 Bone.
 60: 246-51. doi:10.1016/j.bone.2013.12.030 - Pubmed